alan-cruz2/demo/README.md

 **Note**
-The build in the repo has be specifically modified to work with github pages.
+The build in the repo has been specifically modified to work with github pages.
 The output from the build command will be different.
 Please proceed with caution when pushing a new build, as it requires some addition modifications.